Rokey122/Rokey122/README.md

-17yo from Croatia 🇭🇷
+18yo from Croatia 🇭🇷

-Beginner in python, still learning!
+Beginner in python, c and c++, still learning.

 Love hacking and programming in general